Managing recreational fishing

 About managing recreational fishing

 SA’s fishery resources are community owned.
-As the state's custodian, the South Australian Government manages fisheries resources to keep them biologically sustainable.
+The South Australian Government, as custodian of these fisheries resources, manages them to make sure they are biologically sustainable.
 Read more in the Management plan for recreational fishing in South Australia ().

 Recreational fishing across South Australia is controlled by the: